 The Designated Safeguarding Lead, Louise Voden, will take responsibility for all child protection referrals and ensure that adequate information is sought to enable a decision to be made on whether to refer the matter to Children's Services when there is a significant concern.
-She will be responsible for ensuring the CAF is completed in a timely manner and followed up to ensure the well-being and safety of the child.
+She will be responsible for ensuring all referrals are completed in a timely manner and followed up to ensure the well-being and safety of the child.
 If after a referral the child's situation does not appear to be improving, she will press for re-consideration to ensure all concerns have been addressed.
-The Designated Safeguarding Lead will also take responsibility for investigating and referring where necessary to the Local Authority Designated Officer (LADO), any allegations against a member of staff.
+The Deputy Headteacher for Student Support, who at Nower Hill is also the Designated Safeguarding Lead, will take responsibility for investigating and referring where necessary, in agreement with the Headteacher, to the Local Authority Designated Officer (LADO), any allegations against a member of staff.
 If the allegation concerns the Headteacher, this will be referred to the Chair of Governors.
 An allegation against the Chair of Governors should be reported directly to the LADO.
-The LADO for Harrow is:
+The LADO position for Harrow is shared by:

-Janice Miller 020 8736 6435 Janice.miller@harrow.gov.uk
+Sharon Spencer 020 8736 6435 spencer.sharon@harrow.gov.uk Janice Miller 020 8736 6435 janice.miller@harrow.gov.uk